History of the Continental Sheepdog Championship (CSC)

 The CCSC decides whether the trials of a country applying for membership are organized according to the ISDS rules and whether the trial level is high enough.
 In the first year, two teams (each dog and handler) may participate; their results will decide if more teams are welcome the following year.

-The Continental Sheepdog Championship has grown up.
-From a small competition with a limited number of countries it has grown into an event that can compete with the famous internationals in the UK.
+The Continental Sheepdog Championship has grown from a small competition with a limited number of countries into an event that can compete with the famous internationals in the UK.
 This is also evident in competitions such as the World Trials and other trials in the UK, which continental handlers have been visiting since the quarantine rules have changed.
 You can see a taste of these in Wittbek these days.